Green party councillor quits straight after election victory following breach of local government rules

 The LDRS understands the council is considering holding the Hackney Central by-election in tandem with a separate by-election in Dalston ward, triggered by Zoë Garbett’s election as mayor of Hackney.

-Mayor Garbett also ran for re-election as a ward councillor and won her seat, but had to resign so she could take up her new office as the borough’s executive leader.
+Mayor Garbett also ran for re-election as a ward councillor for Dalston and won her seat, but did not take up this post, so that she could assume her new office as the borough’s executive leader.

 The tumult in Hackney follows a similar in situation in Camden, where a local teacher also resigned immediately after his election as a Green party councillor on Friday.